xrettle/WFGY/ProblemMap/Atlas/Fixes/auto-repair/worked-escalation-example-f4-v1.md

 It only claims:

-> this is a case where local F4 repair was real, but deeper continuation was still justified.
+> this is a case where local F4 repair was real, but deeper continuation was still justified

 That is the correct scope.

 ---

-## 18. Recommended next step
+## 19. Recommended next step

 Once this file exists, the next useful follow-up is probably one of these: